 Other products like paints and varnishes that might be stored elsewhere in the home or garage also emit VOCs.
-Even cosmetic and self-care products can include organic chemicals as ingredients.
+Even cosmetic and self-care products.
 And aerosols of all kinds (think hairspray and deodorant in addition to air freshener and grease cleaner) negatively impact indoor air quality.
 Another common category to watch out for: art and hobby supplies.
 Certain creative activities rely on chemical-based products.
-All of these different factors are chemical and VOC sources and potential exposure to be aware of.
+All of these different products are VOC sources and potential indoor exposure to be aware of.

 What Are VOCs?

 VOC simply stands for volatile organic compound.
 VOCs are gases emitted from (mostly) man-made chemicals.
-They are common indoor air pollutants because they are used in many basic household products.
+They are common indoor air pollutants because many basic household products and materials emit them.
 According to the EPA, VOC levels are actually up to two to five times higher indoors compared to outdoors.

-Chemical-based products can worsen indoor air quality by emitting chemicals or VOCs when in use, during the cleaning process.
+Chemical-based products can worsen indoor air quality by emitting VOCs during the cleaning process.
 Other products are dangerous when used in combination or because they can result in hazardous chemical combinations.
-After all, most of us clean multiple surfaces or areas at once, with different products.
+After all, most of us clean multiple surfaces at once, with different products.

 There are hundreds of VOCs in existence.
 A more well-known VOC is formaldehyde.
 It is also regularly found in homes.
-This is partly due to the many potential formaldehyde sources, such as: wood furniture and materials, paints, finishes, insulation or building material and dry cleaning.
-And that’s of course on top of formaldehyde emitted by cleaning products.
-Other common VOCs found in indoor living spaces include toluene (paint thinners + nail polish), styrene (plastic + insulation), methylene chloride (often used as a flame retardant) and ethanol (common cleaning product ingredient).
+This is partly due to numerous formaldehyde sources, such as wood furniture and materials, paints, finishes, insulation or building materials and dry cleaning.
+And that’s of course on top of formaldehyde emitted from cleaning products.
+Other common VOCs found in indoor living spaces include toluene (paint thinners and nail polish), styrene (plastic and insulation), methylene chloride (often used as a flame retardant) and ethanol (a common cleaning product ingredient).

 With so many VOCs circulating through the air, it might be hard to believe they’re hazardous.
 But there are serious health risks associated with high VOC levels.